-If we’re going to make healthy food choices, we need to know how our body processes food.
-The food we eat can be broken down into three categories: protein, carbohydrates, and fats.
-These are also known as “macros.”
-Let’s look at how your body uses each of them.
+If we're going to make healthy food choices, we need to know how our body processes food.
+The food we eat can be broken down into three categories.
+These are also known as "macros."

 The body needs protein to build and maintain muscle.
 Muscle is needed to help keep your body lean, and strong.
 Having more muscle increases your metabolism, which means your body will burn more calories, even at rest.
-Examples of protein-rich food include meat, seafood, eggs, cheese, nuts, and Greek yogurt.
+Examples of protein-rich food include:

 How to Figure Out your BMR (using the Harris-Benedict Formula)